cosmicoptima/loom/README.md

 - `Alt+Left` - switch to parent
 - `Alt+Right` - switch to (most recently visited) child
 - `Alt+Backspace` - delete current node

+to install, clone this repository into a directory in `[vault]/.obsidian/plugins`. enable the plugin and set the openai api key in the `Loom` settings tab